Key Stage 5 Sociology Overview

 Students will study three units to qualify for the A-level qualification.
 These are all assessed by a mixture of structured questions and more open ended essays.

-Socialisation, culture and identity
+Socialisation, culture and identity and youth subcultures

-Researching and understanding social inequalities
+Research methods and understanding social inequalities

-Debates in contemporary society.
+Debates in contemporary society:

 Throughout the course our students will develop their skills enabling them to learn and think critically, to solve problems, to work independently and as part of a group and to write a clearly structured, analytical essay.